raspberrypilearning/ML-image-detection-starter/en/step_2.md

 What you can see here is your model **Workflow**:
 ![starter project](images/workflow.JPG)

-We are going to add some classes on the left first.
-‘Classes’ are the different sets of data we give our teachable machine.
+We are going to add some classes on the left first. **Classes** are the different sets of data we give our teachable machine.

-Once we have created our datasets as classes, we will train our machine to recognise similarities and differences between our images in the class.
+Once we have created our data sets as classes, we will train our machine to recognise similarities and differences between our images in the class.

-Once trained, we’ll test and **export** your model so it can be used in Scratch!
+Once trained, we'll test and **export** your model so it can be used in Scratch!

 --- task ---
 Choose an object or picture to use as your subject.
 I used a printed out version of the Hacker Hotdog, but you could also use a toy or other image.